 Autumn Term Spring Term Summer Term UNIT: World War II UNIT: Mayan Civilisation UNIT: KEY KNOWLEDGE & SKILLS: KEY KNOWLEDGE & SKILLS: KEY KNOWLEDGE & SKILLS: War II began and find out about the key individuals and countries involved.
-In addition, they will discover all about evacuation; learn what it was like They will also learn about the Maya number system; how to read and write the numbers and solve number problems.
+In addition, they will discover all about evacuation; learn what it was like to live with food rationing and explore the contribution made by women to the war effort.
+Furthermore, they will learn important facts about the Holocaust and investigate events that were key turning points in the war, such as the Battle of Britain and the German invasion of Russia.
+Pupils will use maps and atlases to locate Mayan cities and identify countries in Mesoamerica.
+Additionally, they will learn about the Maya's religious beliefs and rituals and the many gods they worshipped.
+They will also learn about the Maya number system; how to read and write the numbers and solve number problems.
 In addition, they will learn about the Maya writing system and practise writing words using logograms and syllabograms in the hieroglyphic style of the Ancient Maya people.
 KEY STICKY KNOWLEDGE KEY STICKY KNOWLEDGE KEY STICKY KNOWLEDGE